 Summer Vegetable Couscous: We make it light and summery by using quick-cooking and fragrant light summer vegetables, like fennel, artichokes, zucchini or Swiss Chard, tomatoes, fresh fava beans

 Would you like to make it into a meat main course?
 Very simple.
 And it makes a complete dinner: vegetables, protein, grain: it’s all there, and then some!

 Couscous is traditionally made in a Couscoussier:

-A deep narrowish pot filled two-thirds with water, and a top part with a perforated bottom where the couscous grain go and gets all permeated with the steam.
+A deep narrowish pot-bellied two part pot.
+The bottom part is filled two-thirds with water, and a top part with a perforated bottom where the couscous grain go and gets all permeated with the steam.